amsee01/ZeroWallet/README.md

 ## Implementation
 ### Libraries Used
-This project makes use of the cryptocoinjs library for most of its functionality.
+This protocol makes use of the cryptocoinjs library for most of its functionality.
 Specifically, it uses the [ecurve](http://cryptocoinjs.com/modules/crypto/ecurve/?source=post_page--------------------------- "ecurve") module to carry out operations on elliptic curves.
 Although this library is designed for Node.js, it works well with [Browserify](https://scotch.io/tutorials/getting-started-with-browserify?source=post_page--------------------------- "Browserify"), a tool that allows many common node libraries to be used on the browser as well.

 I also made use of the [Forge SHA-256 library](https://github.com/brillout/forge-sha256?source=post_page--------------------------- "Forge SHA-256 library") for easy hashing and the [PDF417](https://github.com/bkuzmic/pdf417-js?source=post_page--------------------------- "PDF417") library to generate barcodes.
 The [Decimal](https://github.com/MikeMcl/decimal.js/?source=post_page--------------------------- "Decimal") library was used to handle variables of arbitrary length (like BigIntegers) and [Secrets](https://github.com/grempe/secrets.js?source=post_page--------------------------- "Secrets") library for Shamir's Secret Sharing Scheme.

 ### ECCLib Custom JavaScript Tool Box
-To simplify the use of elliptic curve operations, I designed a custom Javascript file called `ECCLib.js` with all the functions needed for this project.
+To simplify the use of elliptic curve operations, I designed a custom Javascript file called `ECCLib.js` with all the functions needed for this protocol.

 ```javascript
 var crypto = require('crypto');